A world-class institute of changemakers in the deaf and signing community.

 Leave continues to accrue while the employee is on paid parental leave.
 Your health care benefits will continue as if you were actively at work, and Gallaudet will continue to deduct your portion of the health care premiums from your pay as normal.

-Parental leave is intended to give parents bonding time with a new child.
+Parental leave is intended to give parents and legal guardians bonding time with a new child.
 Leave for personal disability associated with pregnancy, recovery from pregnancy, and child bearing is available under Gallaudet’s Sick Leave (4.12) and Leave Without Pay (4.19) policies.
 Annual leave (staff), or personal leave (Clerc Center teachers), or leave without pay may be approved for additional time off.

 Parental Leave taken under this policy will run concurrently with otherwise unpaid family leave for which the employee is eligible and will be coordinated with any other paid leave benefits to which an employee is entitled to avoid duplication of benefits.